brndd/music-convert.sh/README.md

 `./media-convert.sh /path/to/input/flacs /path/to/output/opuses`

+For command line options, see `./media-convert.sh -h`.

 ## Future plans

 - Support other files than FLAC (my collection may have a handful of MP3s etc.), avoiding lossy->lossy transcodes
-- Add better command line parameters.
 - Turn this thing into a daemon that uses inotify to watch the collection folder for updates and transcodes new/modified files on the fly.
 (Something like this probably exists already.)